Many people ask me, "What

 story of Freeman's journey in co-authoring that book.

-(with video clips) before a group of 600 African American
+(with video clips) before a group of about 400 African American

 men on a Saturday morning in the